geovannig1/reporting-dashboard/README.md

 3. Commit your changes: `git commit -m "Add my feature"`.
 4. Push to the branch: `git push origin feature/my-feature`.
 5. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+Feel free to customize this template according to your project's specifics.
+Add any additional sections (e.g., deployment instructions, testing guidelines) that are relevant to your project.
+Good luck with the CSL StockManagement Project! 🚀

+Remember to replace placeholders (e.g., your-username, csl-stockmanagement, LICENSE) with actual values relevant to your project.
+If you have any further questions or need additional assistance, feel free to ask! 😊